PalaashAgrawal/allmond/README.md

 # aLLMond

 ## LLM Training Made Quick, Flexible and Easy
+### Build and run a complete LLM pipeline in <30 lines of code (including training, finetuning, instruction-tuning, evaluation) in any setting (single-GPU, multi-GPU, FSDP, (Q)LoRA, CPU offloading, etc.)

 A concise framework to train LLMs quickly.
 You only need focus on the most important parts (data and model, and maybe training strategies), without writing, or scrolling through unnecessary code.